Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Shyow gave her a *look,* the kind of fond impatient one that the Singer aimed at Vemik herself quite often.
 Awisun shrugged. ["He wouldn’t,"] she repeated.

-Shyow glanced over at the forge. ["Well, yeah...but it’s not like here.
+Shyow glanced over at the forge. ["Well, yeah... but it’s not like here.
 If a woman dies while having a baby, it’s… And if a *child* dies, I mean, that’s super rare now on Earth."]

 ["Not in most countries,"] Awisun said.